smithy-lang/smithy-kotlin/docs/design/retries.md

 ```

 The retry strategy takes as input an `StandardRetryOptions` with configuration parameters, a `RetryTokenBucket` that
-handles the bucket implementation and delays, and `BackoffDelayer` that handles backoff delays.
+handles the bucket implementation and delays, and `DelayProvider` that handles backoff delays.

 ## Retry token bucket